maxpou/maxpou.fr/content/posts/2021/2021-10-05-RSI/index.md

 ### #3 - Taking a one-week laptop free

 When I realized that something was wrong with my body, I came to my manager and told him I had to take a week break for the next week.
-I told him what's going on and he understood.
+I explained the situation and he understood.

 To be honest, regardless of my manager's answer, it was clear in my head that I will not work the following week.
 Health comes first!